If you’re a working professional, you’ll invariably have to ask for leave few times a year.

 Samples of common leave letters

 Here are few common types of leave letters.
 Only the main body (or the content) is included here.
 Rest of the framework will remain the same as mentioned in the above format.
-(Click on the boxes below to see each letter):

 I have had mild fever since yesterday night and, therefore, it will be difficult for me to attend office today.